sunwoo-kim20/sentiment-analysis-final-project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This application allows users to grab a tweet based on a keyword and select whether they consider the tweet to be positive or negative in sentiment.
-The sentiment analysis model then makes a prediction on the same tweet thereafter.
+User grabs a tweet by giving the keyword selection an input.
+Once the tweet has been loaded onto the webpage, the user selects whether they consider the tweet to be positive or negative in sentiment.
+The model then makes a prediction on the same tweet thereafter to compare to the user's selection.

 ![Screenshot of Sentiment Analysis Application]()